MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch2.md

 > [!NOTE]
 > If you move **Spatial Blend** to 1 (3D) without checking the **Spatialize** checkbox, Unity will use its panning spatializer, instead of the **Microsoft Spatializer** with HRTFs.

-## Adjust Volume curve
+## Adjust the Volume curve
 By default, Unity will attenuate spatialized sounds as they get farther from the listener.
-We recommend disabling this for UI interaction sounds such as button clicks; see [spatial sound design](spatial-sound-design.md) for more details.
+When this attenuation is applied to interaction feedback sounds, the interface can become more difficult to use.

+To disable this attenuation, adjust the **Volume** curve.
 In the **Audio Source** component of the **Inspector** pane for the **PressableButtonHoloLens2**, there is a section called **3D Sound Settings**.
 In that section:
 1. Set the **Volume Rolloff** property to Linear
 2. Drag the endpoint on the **Volume** curve (the red curve) from '0' on the y axis up to '1'
 3. Adjust the shape of the **Volume** curve to be flat across the entire X axis